A Unified Spatiotemporal Framework for Modeling Censored and Missing Areal Responses: Beijing CO concentrations: Spatiotemporal modeling

 With respect to the DAGAR model, the $\sqrt{\mbox{MSPE}}$ for the LOD method was the worst across all sample sizes, censoring levels, and prediction settings.
 The NST-CLG model and LOD/2 are broadly similar, with the former being slightly better.
 The gap is larger for the prediction-interval length: the NST-CLG model produces the narrowest intervals, while LOD yields the widest.
 Moreover, LOD/2 returns coverage near 1.0 in every setting, indicating overly wide intervals.
 The LOD improved as the sample size approached the 95\% target at N = 750, after under- or overshooting at smaller sample sizes.
 By contrast, our model stays close to $95\%$ across all sample sizes, censoring levels, and prediction scenarios.
 Overall, the NST-CLG model delivers the best balance, with the smallest $\sqrt{\mbox{MSPE}}$ and shortest intervals, while maintaining coverage near the nominal 95\% level.
 Regarding the SAR model, all three methods yield comparable $\sqrt{\mbox{MSPE}}$ values at the 15\% and 5\% levels of censoring and missingness, across all sample sizes.
 However, when the proportion of censored data increases to 35\% (keeping a 5\% proportion of missingness), the performance of the LOD approach deteriorates noticeably, whereas LOD/2 and our approach exhibit similar behavior, with the NST-CLG model performing slightly better overall.
 Regarding credible interval lengths and coverage probabilities, the LOD/2 method produces wider credible intervals but achieves coverage probabilities close to the nominal 95\% level across all sample sizes.
 In contrast, the LOD method provides intervals of similar width to those of the NST-CLG model, but its coverage probabilities remain noticeably lower than the 95\% nominal level.
 On the other hand, our proposed model maintains shorter intervals while still achieving coverage rates near the nominal level, demonstrating a clear advantage over the two ad hoc methods.

-\section{Beijing CO concentrations spatiotemporal modeling}
+\section{Beijing CO concentrations: Spatiotemporal modeling}

 In this section, we apply our spatiotemporal model proposals to the CO concentrations obtained from the Beijing multi-station air quality dataset described in Section~\ref{datasetbeijing}.
-Figure S.5.17 of the Supplementary Material illustrates the neighborhood relationships among monitoring stations.
+The spatial neighborhood structure is defined by considering districts as neighbors if they share a common boundary.
+This adjacency structure is illustrated in Figure S.4.16.
 Preliminary analyses suggested that temperature (TEMP, °C), wind speed (WSP, m/s), and atmospheric pressure (PRES, Pa) are suitable covariates for predicting CO concentrations.
 All predictors were centered at zero to facilitate the interpretation of the parameters in the mean structure.
 We also consider a log-transformation of CO, denoted $\log(\mathrm{CO})$, to induce symmetry in the response variable.

 To gain insights into the temporal and spatial correlations, we imputed missing data using the mean value per region.
-We computed the autocorrelation (ACF) and partial autocorrelation (PACF) for each of the twelve sites and Moran’s I at each time point (see Figures S.5.13, S.5.14 and S.5.15 in the Supplementary Material).
-Moran’s I series indicates a statistically significant positive spatial autocorrelation at several time points.
-Likewise, the ACF and PACF panels reveal temporal dependence across sites; the gradual ACF decay coupled with a dominant lag-1 spike in the PACF is consistent with the AR(1) specification for the temporal component.
+We computed the autocorrelation (ACF) and partial autocorrelation (PACF) for each of the twelve sites (see Figures S.4.13 and S.4.14).
+The ACF and PACF panels reveal temporal dependence across sites; the gradual ACF decay coupled with a dominant lag-1 spike in the PACF is consistent with the AR(1) specification for the temporal component.